-The VIN of the car is 1FTRF14W94_.
-The reporting person owns a 2004 Ford F-150.
+The contact owns a 2004 Ford F-150.
 The contact stated while starting the vehicle, there was a loud popping noise coming from the engine without warning.
 There was also smoke coming from the engine.
 The vehicle was taken to a dealer who stated that the engine coils needed to be replaced.
 The manufacturer was notified of the failure.
 The vehicle was repaired.
 The approximate failure and current mileage was 149,000.
-The failure date was Tuesday, September 10, 2013.

 See all problems of the 2004 Ford F-150.